itagenten/flux140/readme.md

 The screenshot files get their names from the current build number.
 When using Jenkins the build number is made available to your test scripts in the `BUILD_NUMBER` environment variable.

-You (or rather your CI stack) will have to create `tree.json` using the free [tree tool](http://mama.indstate.edu/users/ice/tree/)  after adding new files:
+You (or rather your CI stack) will have to create `tree.json` using the free [tree tool](http://mama.indstate.edu/users/ice/tree/) (> 1.7.0) after adding new files:

     tree -J -v > tree.json

-**NOTE**: The `-J` option for JSON output has not yet been merged into mainline tree, that is, tree v.
-1.6.0 does not have it.
-Steve Baker, the tree author, will merge the changes in when he finds time.
-In the meantime, use [our version](https://github.com/itagenten/tree/tree/json).
+**NOTE**: The `-J` option for JSON output has been added to tree version 1.7.0.
+Steve Baker has merged our code :) Should you experience any issues, try to use [our version](https://github.com/itagenten/tree/tree/json).

 ### Shout-outs to our fellow open sorcerers